mfarache/jekyll-now/_posts/2017-6-13-Introduction-Kubernetes-compared-Swarm.md

 tags: [ kubernetes, docker]
 ---

-This post will go through a brief introduction to K8 and see how it stands against Docker Swarm.
+This post will go through a brief introduction to K8 and see how it stands against Docker Swarm.  o

 #  Why?
 I used Docker Swarm just for play in my laptop, sping up a few nodes in the cluster and everything works like a charm.